sadponyguerillaboy/SMC-Toolkit/README.md

 # SMC-Toolkit
 Toolkit written in Python for working with Apple SMC Payloads.
 It generates complete firmware files from payload components.
 Intended for 2013+ systems that use smc updates divided into four files (flasher_base, flasher_update, epm, Mac-BoardID).
-It can also generate update payloads from a complete firmware file.
+It can also generate payloads, patch the MACA call and dump patched SMC's via MACR.

 __Requirements:__
 ```